Paul Stead

 Paul Stead (born 9 August 1958) is a British designer, entrepreneur and CEO of BreweryLondon, a creative business catalyst.
-Alongside this Paul has a number of board positions supporting a portfolio of business interests, whilst also lectures at a number of UK Universities.
-Prior to his current role, Paul was the co-CEO at NewEdge; a US/UK innovation strategy consultancy, known for the premise "you can kill an idea, but you can't kill an opportunity".
-He has also held several executive level positions with leading firms such as Fitch Worldwide and PSD Associates.
+Alongside these roles, Paul holds a number of board positions, which highlight his business-oriented interests, while also lecturing at a number of UK universities.
+Prior to his current role, Paul was the co-CEO at NewEdge; a US/UK innovation strategy consulting firm, known for the premise "you can kill an idea, but you can't kill an opportunity."
+He has also held several executive level positions with firms such as Fitch Worldwide and PSD Associates.

 Work in industry

 Stead had two working stints at Fitch & Co., a global design firm.

 He first joined the company in 1981 after receiving a MA with distinction from High Wycombe and First Class (honors) in furniture design from Loughborough University.

-In 1984 Stead made Associate Director, becoming the youngest to do so in company history.
-Four years later he left Fitch & Co. to form his own consultancy firm, PSD Associates.
-PSD grew to 85 employees, serving such clients as Coca-Cola, Unilever, Motorola, Nokia, BT Group, and Lucent Technologies; making it a leading multidisciplinary consultancy firm.
+In 1984, Stead made Associate Director, becoming the youngest to do so in company history.
+Four years later, he left Fitch & Co. to form his own consultancy firm, PSD Associates.
+PSD grew to encompass 85 employees, serving such clients as Coca-Cola, Unilever, Motorola, Nokia, BT Group, and Lucent Technologies.

 Stead sold PSD in 2000 to Cordiant Communications Group (CCG), who in-turn bought Fitch.
 Stead was appointed Global CEO of Fitch Worldwide with a seat on the CCG Management Board.
 During this period, Fitch Worldwide was the world’s largest design consultancy firm with approximately 750 employees and 26 offices around the globe.

 After CCG and Fitch Worldwide were sold to WPP Group, Stead left to form The Brewery in 2004.

 In 2005, The Brewery was introduced to NewEdge, led by Dr. Pam Henderson, through a mutual client.

 The companies partnered in 2007 as NewEdge + The Brewery and in 2010 became known as NewEdge.

-In 2012 Paul resigned from NewEdge to found BreweryLondon, a partner of The Brewery Group companies.
+In 2012, Paul resigned from NewEdge to found BreweryLondon, a partner of The Brewery Group companies.

-BreweryLondon consults to leading global brands on Design + Innovation services, with a strong "growth" agenda.

-In 2016 Paul was awarded an honorary PhD for services to Design & Entrepreneurship from New Bucks University.